pogrammerX/Cross-Core/README.md

 # How to Download CrossCore

 1. Download CrossCore
-2. Put The Somewhere(They need to be in the same directory)
+2. Put The files Somewhere(They need to be in the same directory)
 3. Copy The Path where you put CrossCore.exe
 4. Create an .cco file
 5. Open It